 8. She is a member of the knitting club – not afraid to chill out

-While attending red carpet events is part of her job these days, Saoirse admitted in an interview that she’d rather spend a chilled evening on the couch than dress up and hit the dancefloor with fellow celebrities.
+While attending red carpet events and Golden Globe ceremonies is part of her job these days, Saoirse admitted in an interview that she’d rather spend a chilled evening on the couch than dress up and hit the dance floor with fellow celebrities.

 “I don’t go to a lot of clubs because I’m busy knitting,” she half-joked, before revealing more down-to-earth Saoirse Ronan facts that make us adore her even more: “I love reading history books.”